 Laura Parnes is a 2013 John Simon Guggenheim Memorial Fellow.
 Her work engages strategies of narrative and experimental film and video art to craft loose narratives of trauma and repressed memory around mass-culture experiences and youthful rites of passage.

 She has screened and exhibited her work widely in the US and internationally, including: The Rotterdam Film Festival, Rotterdam, Netherlands; Deste Foundation for Contemporary Art, Athens; and Museo Nacional Centro De Arte Reina Sofia, Madrid.
 Recent solo screenings include the Museum of Modern Art, and The Kitchen in New York City; recent solo exhibitions have been held at LAXART, LA; Participant Inc.; and Fitzroy Gallery.

-Her collaborations include those with Abigail Child (A Shape of Error, On the Downlow, and Surf and Turf), Starfish Media Group (Revisiting Haiti and Heroin County USA), Tania Cypriano (Grandma Has a Video Camera), Diller + Scofidio, Asia Society, Unilever, 651/Brooklyn Academy of Music, Vanguard Films, Univision, University of Massachusetts, and USAID.
+Her collaborations include Abigail Child (A Shape of Error, On the Downlow and Surf and Turf), Starfish Media Group (Revisiting Haiti and Heroin County USA), Tania Cypriano (Grandma Has a Video Camera), the PBS News Hour, Diller + Scofidio, Asia Society, 651/Brooklyn Academy of Music, Vanguard Films, Univision, University of Massachusetts and USAID.

-She was a 1989 and 2002 recipient of an Artist Fellowship from the New York Foundation for the Arts and co-produced and curated the W.O.W.
-(Women One World) Women's Film and Video Festival in NYC from 1988-1994.
+She is a two-time recipient of an Artist Fellowship from the New York Foundation for the Arts and co-produced and curated the W.O.W.
+(Women One World) Women's Film and Video Festival in NYC.

 Editorial Photographer, fine artist